 If you have a great offer, an enticing sales page, urgency in place, and know how to talk to your customers’ pain points, you are 50% there.

 Next, you will have to market your course, which we will cover in the rest of this article.
 Like it or not, growing an audience will be a priority of yours as long as you are selling something.

-I highly recommend my course, Traffic Subscribers Yours, for this.
-It is my step-by-step system that has helped hundreds of students exponentially grow their blog traffic and get their first 1,000 subscribers over the past year.
+I highly recommend my course, List Building Incubator, for this.
+It is my step-by-step system that has helped hundreds of students to successfully start, grow, and monetize their email lists.

 7. Put the course everywhere on your website